Fermentation: History of the use of fermentation

 The use of fermentation, particularly for beverages, has existed since the Neolithic and has been documented dating from 7000 to 6600 BCE in Jiahu, China, 5000 BCE in India, Ayurveda mentions many Medicated Wines, 6000 BCE in Georgia, 3150 BCE in ancient Egypt, 3000 BCE in Babylon, 2000 BCE in pre-Hispanic Mexico, and 1500 BC in Sudan.
 Fermented foods have a religious significance in Judaism and Christianity.
 The Baltic god Rugutis was worshiped as the agent of fermentation.

+In alchemy, fermentation ("putrefaction") was symbolized by Capricorn ♑︎.

 In 1837, Charles Cagniard de la Tour, Theodor Schwann and Friedrich Traugott Kützing independently published papers concluding, as a result of microscopic investigations, that yeast is a living organism that reproduces by budding.
 Schwann boiled grape juice to kill the yeast and found that no fermentation would occur until new yeast was added.
-However, a lot of chemists, including Antoine Lavoisier, continued to view fermentation as a simple chemical reaction and rejected the notion that living organisms could be involved.
+However, many chemists, including Antoine Lavoisier, continued to view fermentation as a simple chemical reaction and rejected the notion that living organisms could be involved.
 This was seen as a reversion to vitalism and was lampooned in an anonymous publication by Justus von Liebig and Friedrich Wöhler.

 The turning point came when Louis Pasteur (1822–1895), during the 1850s and 1860s, repeated Schwann's experiments and showed fermentation is initiated by living organisms in a series of investigations.
 In 1857, Pasteur showed lactic acid fermentation is caused by living organisms.
 In 1860, he demonstrated how bacteria cause souring in milk, a process formerly thought to be merely a chemical change.
 His work in identifying the role of microorganisms in food spoilage led to the process of pasteurization.